55

 • 2

-$\begingroup$ Thanks so much, Joshua, that is indeed my favorite kind of mathematical situation, where something simple leads one on to a logical labyrinth. $\endgroup$ Dec 8, 2022 at 14:07
+$\begingroup$ Thanks so much, Joshua, that is indeed my favorite kind of mathematical situation, where something simple leads one on to a logical labyrinth. $\endgroup$ Commented Dec 8, 2022 at 14:07

 $\begingroup$